America’s Longest Running War

 - 82nd Airborne Division

 - 101st Airborne Division (Air Assault), 160th, and 5th Special Forces Group, Ft.
 Campbell, KY

 In addition to college scholarships, your donations will also provide child care for spouses of wounded/deceased soldiers so that the spouses may pursue further education to improve the financial security of their families.
 Most importantly, your contribution communicates to soldiers and their families that their sacrifice will never be forgotten.

 The Patriot Foundation is an all-volunteer organization.
-Our overhead rate for 2016 was 6.3 percent, so nearly all of your donations directly benefit those we serve.
+Our overhead rate for 2018 is 10.3 percent, so nearly all of your donations directly benefit those we serve.